oracle-livelabs/oci-core/oci-fullstackdrs/post-switchover/post-switchover.md

      ![phoenix load balancer ip](./images/phoenix-loadbalancer-ip.png)

-  In your browser, open up a tab and verify the Mushop Application using the gathered public IP address.
-You should be able to see the application is working as expected from Phoenix region.
+  Open a tab in your browser and verify the Mushop Application using the gathered public IP address.
+You should be able to see that the application is working as expected from the Phoenix region.

       ![mushop app verification](./images/phoenix-mushop-app.png)

 **Mushop application is accessible from the new primary region (Phoenix)**

 This concludes the lab Protect your business using Oracle Full Stack Disaster Recovery Service.
-We have seen the complete automation of switching over a MuShop application (Full Stack) from Ashburn region to Phoenix region with a single click of a button!
+We have seen the complete automation of switching over a MuShop application (Full Stack) from the Ashburn region to the Phoenix region with a single click of a button!

 ## Acknowledgements